-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2024

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to.

-Commission File Number: 001-40443

-Singular Genomics Systems, Inc.

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification Number)

-3010 Science Park Road San Diego, California 92121 (858) 333-7830 (Registrant's address of principal executive offices and telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 par value per share OMIC Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+Commission File Number: 001-40443 Singular Genomics Systems, Inc. (Exact name of Registrant as specified in its charter) 81-2948451 Delaware (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 3010 Science Park Road San Diego, California 92121 (858) 333-7830 (Registrant's address of principal executive offices and telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 par value per share OMIC Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$

-$\left| \times \right|$

-Non-accelerated filer

-Accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-There were 74,092,970 shares of common stock, \$0.0001 par value, outstanding as of April 30, 2024.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ There were 2,495,694 shares of common stock, \$0.0001 par value, outstanding as of July 31, 2024.

+Yes ⊠ No □